xcore/sc_lib_fixed_point/README.rst

 * emulation of manipulation of exponent and mantissa: ldexp, frexp
 * trigonometric functions: sin, cos
 * exponential functions: exp, log, sinh, cosh
+* test harness that checks on precision against double precision C.

 To Do
 =====

-* Make test harness
+* Get size and speed into test harness.
-* Systematic tests of all functions (eg, compared to double precision C).
 * Make 64 bit version, probably 16.48 (blocked by lack of long long in XC)
 * Run minimiser over errors in order to improve coefficients for our domain.
-* Add other mathematical functions (errf etc)
+* Add other mathematical functions (atan2, errf etc)
 * Add optional check on overflows (with a compile time flag for code that has size constraints)
 * Add optional check on domain errors, eg. sqrt(-1)